LOS-Munch/ih8sn/README.md

 - The developers cannot be held liable in any way for the use of this tool.
 ```

+## If you want to add your device, do a PR with your device config.

 ## Requirements

 - Android platform tools